 - protecting the barrier of the digestive tract from harmful microorganisms

 In addition to promoting healthy digestion, probiotics may have many other effects.
-Research from 2015 suggests that a healthy gut colony is important for numerous body functions, such as:

 - overall nutrition